Saalvage/doctest/doc/markdown/extensions.md

 | [nullopt_t](https://en.cppreference.com/w/cpp/utility/optional/nullopt_t) | DOCTEST_STL_STRINGIFY_OPTIONAL | ❌ | `<optional>` | `nullopt` |
 | [type_info](https://en.cppreference.com/w/cpp/types/type_info) | DOCTEST_STL_STRINGIFY_TYPE_INFO | ❌ | `<typeinfo>` | (implementation defined) |
 | [chrono::time_point](https://en.cppreference.com/w/cpp/chrono/time_point) | DOCTEST_STL_STRINGIFY_CHRONO | ❌ | `<chrono>` | 1970-01-01 00:00:00.000 |

+### **DOCTEST_STL_STRINGIFY_FLIP**
+By default, the above flags enable stringification of classes.
+By defining `DOCTEST_STL_STRINGIFY_FLIP` this behavior can be inverted.
+All classes have stringification enabled at first and it can be disabled by defining their flag.

+Only defining `DOCTEST_STL_STRINGIFY_FLIP` is a simple way to enable stringification of all standard classes.

+(Note: Not defining `DOCTEST_STL_STRINGIFY_NO_COMMON_INCLUDES` will enable classes, even if they are explicitly disabled.
+But it will never disable a class.)

 ---------------